🦎 General Info

 Custom wood or HDPE enclosures also work

-Must have strong latches—tegus are very intelligent and strong
+Must have strong latches—tegus are very intelligent and will find a way to escape

 Substrate